-Aldi Street Corn Dip is my latest favorite find!
+Street Corn Dip is my latest favorite find – I love the one from Aldi so much – I wanted to make it myself!
 It takes all the deliciousness of street corn and serves it up in a dip form!
 You’ve got creamy, cheesy, a little spicy and a little crunchy!
-This is definitely deliciousness in a tub – but guess what – you can make it at home!!!
 It’s so easy to make and perfect for game day, parties or even a topping!

-Aldi’s Street Corn Dip is chock full of deliciousness – here’s what you’ll need:
+Aldi’s Street Corn Dip is chock full of deliciousness like cheese, corn and those “street corn” spices!
+Here’s what you’ll need to make your own Mexican street corn dip recipe:

 - cream cheese – Aldi’s uses neufchâtel cheese – which has a little less milk fat – but either will work

-- sour cream – you can also use Mexican crema if you like or Greek yogurt
+- sour cream – you can also use Mexican crema if you like or plain Greek yogurt

 - mayonnaise – I always use Duke’s Mayo